Lucas Grainger-Brown is an Australian writer who specialises in creative non-fiction and historical subjects.

-Lucas’s work has appeared in Meanjin, Australian Journal of Politics and History, Australian Book Review, Going Down Swinging, The Age, The Sydney Morning Herald, Overland, Arena Magazine, Pursuit, Antithesis, Election Watch, New Matilda, The Canberra Times, Brisbane Times, Voiceworks, Right Now, Above Water, Farrago, FIRST, Writer’s Bloc, Young Diplomat, Independent Australia, Offset and Burley.
-His essay ‘We Three Hundred’ was awarded the 2018 Calibre Prize.
-He has been shortlisted for the Horne Prize and the Fair Australia Prize.
+Lucas’s writing has appeared in Meanjin, Policy Studies, Australian Journal of Politics and History, Australian Book Review, Griffith Review, The Age, The Sydney Morning Herald, Overland, Going Down Swinging, Arena Magazine, Pursuit, Antithesis, Election Watch, New Matilda, The Canberra Times, Brisbane Times, Voiceworks, Right Now, Above Water, Farrago, FIRST, Writer’s Bloc, Young Diplomat, Independent Australia, Offset and Burley.

-Lucas is completing a doctorate in political philosophy at The University of Melbourne, focussing on the Brexit referendum and its implications for contemporary democracy.
-He holds degrees in politics/international relations, editing, business and accounting and has worked in numerous professional fields.
+Lucas holds a PhD in political science from The University of Melbourne, as well as degrees in history/international relations, editing, business and accounting.
 Lucas has provided interviews and commentary for ABC News, ABC Radio, 2CC Radio, Sky News, and Nine News.